Ross Ulbricht: Calls for commutation

-Ulbricht's conviction became a cause célèbre in American libertarian circles.
 After Ross's arrest, his mother, Lyn Ulbricht, initiated a campaign for a sentence review and early release.
 The "Free Ross" movement quickly spread through social media, merchandise, and a petition with over 600,000 signatures.
 Over the years, the campaign found support from libertarian politicians, prison reform advocates, and members of the cryptocurrency community, who view Ulbricht as a Bitcoin pioneer who helped spread Bitcoin use through his website.
 In May 2022, the Libertarian Republican Congressman Thomas Massie called for a commutation of Ulbricht's conviction.
 The libertarian-oriented Reason Foundation attempted to raise funds, citing Ulbricht's case, without taking any legal action, and 2020 Libertarian Party presidential candidate Jo Jorgensen made a campaign pledge to pardon Ulbricht.

 In May 2024, candidate Donald Trump said that if re-elected President, he would commute Ulbricht's sentence on his first day in office.
-Wired magazine, reporting from a 2024 Bitcoin conference in Nashville, said that clemency for Ulbricht had become a single-issue voting concern among many cryptocurrency supporters.
-In the November 2024 issue of Reason magazine, the 2024 Libertarian nominee for president, Chase Oliver, said, "I would like to see [Trump], if he were elected, commute Ross Ulbricht's sentence.
-Frankly, if I were president, I would give him a full pardon."